Pboyle5h/EmergingTechnologiesProject/README.md

   1. Click on the login button in the top right corner.
   2. Input your login details.
   3. Click submit and await response from the database.
+  ####Limitation
+  '''
-  // *Limitation* The login function is currently partly working.
-The feedback is not correct as the user
-  // can be looged in correctly but it will still be displayed as invalid login.
+  Limitation The login function is currently partly working.
+The feedback is not correct as the user can be looged in correctly but it will still be displayed as invalid login.
 This is to do with page State
+  '''

   Tabs: